► Full details of new 2020 Defender

 We've been busy gathering more details on the new Land Rover Defender, codenamed L851 and due on sale in showrooms in 2020 - bringing the world-famous-but-dormant nameplate back from the dead.
 It is now certain that Land Rover will launch a Defender Sport model, as well as myriad bodystyles - and a battery electric version is in the works too, slated for launch in 2024, CAR can reveal.

 According to JLR, prototypes of the new Defender have surpassed 1.2 million kilometres of testing, and that includes 45,000 individual tests.
 As with most cars, those tests are conducted in extremes of cold and heat – and now JLR says the car is going to be put to work in the 14,000 hectare Borana Conservancy in Africa.

-JLR CEO Ralph Speth is bullishly talking up his financially challenged company’s prospects.
+JLR CEO Ralph Speth is bullishly talking up the new Defender.
 Dr Speth, speaking at the FT Future of the Car Summit in London, said: ‘It was one of my toughest days to stop the old Defender, the icon.
 I’ve driven the new Defender.
 Maybe I shouldn’t talk about this, but it’s so sensational on the road and off.
 It’s pure fun and so capable.’

 New Defender: a whole family of 4x4s